evanlouie/eece443/assignments/ass7/iseefin_investments.md

 ## 3. Project Organization
 ### 3.1 Organizational Structure
 The team will maintain a flat management structure in order to maintain agility and ease communication across the team.
 However, there will be key roles delegated to certain people to maintain a single point of communication for important jobs as well as maintain accountability for milestones (see 3.3).
 As such, project roles will be delegated in accordance to those mentioned in the Rational Unified Process (RUP).
-However, we will not be strictly following RUP for
+However, internal development practices will follow more closely with those of a SCRUM team.

 ### 3.2 External Interfaces
 The project will maintain largely in-house and within the one individual development team.
 However input and feedback will be taken into account from investors and end-user asked to test the system.